SalaitaLab/STRETCH/README.md

 06)The registered image can be saved and the puncta localized via ThuderStorm/Piccasso

 PERFORMING DRIFT CORRECTION:STACKREG ImageJ Plugin : plugins/StackReg_.jar
+01)For stackreg, the Affine drift correction is performed

 Fiducial markers are localized using both software.
 Once localized, .csv file with said localizations are extracted.
-This .csv file is used for "MAGE REG".
+This .csv file is used for "IMAGE REG.py" The data is loaded to calculate the image registration matrix.
 Once a transformation matrix is calculated the information will be saved as a .txt file.
 This information will be used for the "DISTANCE CALC" code, where the calculated transformation matrix should be loaded into the designated location.
 A "MOCK" matrix has been loaded as a placeholder.
-For the puncta which 232 nm of each other, they will be "paired" and saved as a seperate output file.THis